Ron Johnson (businessman)

 Ron Johnson (born October 15, 1959) is the CEO and founder of Enjoy Technology.
-Previously, he was the senior vice president of retail operations at Apple Inc., where he pioneered the concept of the Apple Retail Stores and the Genius Bar, and the vice president of merchandising for Target Corporation, where he was credited for making the store appeal to a younger and trendier crowd. and he serves on the Board of Directors for Globality Inc., a start-up company based in Menlo Park, California.
+Previously, he was CEO of JCPenney, where he led a failed effort to fundamentally reshape the retailer; senior vice president of retail operations at Apple Inc., where he developed the concept of the Apple Retail Stores and the Genius Bar; and the vice president of merchandising for Target Corporation, where he was credited for making the store appeal to a younger and trendier crowd.
+Johnson is on the Board of Directors of Globality Inc, a start-up based in Menlo Park, California.

-Education and early life
+Early life and education

-Johnson was born in Edina, Minnesota, and is the son of an executive at General Mills and a homemaker.
-He was captain of the Edina High School soccer and baseball teams.
-Johnson received a Bachelor of Arts degree from Stanford and a Master of Business Administration degree from Harvard.
+Johnson was born in Edina, Minnesota, on October 16, 1958, to an executive at General Mills and a homemaker.
+He was the captain of the Edina High School soccer and baseball teams.
+Johnson later earned a Bachelor of Art, Economics from Stanford University and an MBA degree from Harvard Business School.

 Career

 Target

 At Target, Johnson was vice president of merchandising, where he was responsible for launching the Michael Graves line of consumer products.